jarred/spencerlevine.co.nz/_posts/2013-04-01-Trubridge.md

 ## Craig Potton Publishing
 ## By David Trubridge

-David Trubridge is New ZealandÕs only internationally recognized furniture designer.
+David Trubridge is New Zealand's only internationally recognized furniture designer.
 From his studio and manufacturing facility in Hawkes Bay, Trubridge has developed a serious following world-wide for his iconic range of furniture and lighting.
-So Far is the story of David TrubridgeÕs development as a designer.
+So Far is the story of David Trubridge's development as a designer.

 > # Specifications
 > CMYK cover